-If a settlement is reached as a result of the Settlement Conference, it will be treated like a Recommendation and must be approved by the Board.
+If a resolution is reached as a result of the Settlement Conference, it will be treated like a recommendation or withdrawal and must be approved by the Board.
 Once approved, the Board will prepare an order incorporating the terms of the settlement and the parties will not have to attend a hearing.

 If a settlement is not reached, an Appeal Management Conference may be held to determine the next steps or the appeal may be scheduled directly for a hearing.

-If the parties are unable to settle the appeal, the Board member that presided over the Settlement Conference will not be part of the hearing panel, unless the parties consent.
+The appeal or case manager (or Board member) that presided over the Settlement Conference will not be part of the hearing panel, unless the parties consent.